rynop/software-school/README.md

 ![my whiteboard](./assets/whiteboard-ideas.jpg)

+## Student projects

+Coming soon.
+You can submit projects/websites that your studends made as a result of this class and I will post them here!

 ## Prerequisites

 Before getting started, there are some steps the teacher and each student will need to do.